MiSikora/laboratory/library/docs/user-guide.md

 ## I/O

-`Laboratory` is nothing more than a high-level API over the `FeatureStorage` interface that is responsible for persisting feature flags.
-All implementations that are provided by this library rely on a feature flag package name and on an enum name.
+`Laboratory` is nothing more than a high-level API over the `FeatureStorage` interface responsible for persisting feature flags.
+All implementations that are provided by this library rely on a feature flag package name and an enum name.

 !!! warning
-    Because persistence mechanism relies on package names and enum names you should be careful when refactoring feature flags that are already available on production.
+    Because the persistence mechanism relies on package names and enum names, you should be careful when refactoring feature flags already available on production.
 Changing these options may result in a perception of unsaved feature flags.

-Because `FeatureStorage` is an interface that is meant to be used with I/O operations it exposes only `suspend` functions. `Laboratory`, on the other hand, allows you to opt-into blocking equivalents of read and write functions.
-You can do this either selectively by applying the `@BlockingIoCall` annotation, or globally by adding a compiler flag.
+Because `FeatureStorage` is an interface that is meant to be used with I/O operations, it exposes only `suspend` functions. `Laboratory`, on the other hand, allows you to opt-into blocking equivalents of read and write functions.
+You can selectively do this by applying the `@BlockingIoCall` annotation or globally by adding a compiler flag.

 ```groovy
 android {